APPLE PINK AND BLOOM SPRAYS1

 Rusts and powdery mildew See recommendations under tight cluster-prepink spray.

 PINK THROUGH PETAL FALL STAGE IS A VERY CRITICAL PERIOD TO PROTECT AGAINST QUINCE RUST IN PROBLEM ORCHARDS.
-Under heavy quince rust pressure, control with the strobilurin fungicides, Sovran and Flint, may be inadeauate.
-For this reason we suggest including SI fungicides (Rally, Rubigan, Procure) during the pink to petal fall sprays.
-This may involve planned alternations of full sprays or selecting an SI fungicide soon after a quince rust infection period.
+Under heavy quince rust pressure, control with the strobilurin fungicides, Sovran and Flint, may be inadequate.
+For this reason we suggest including SI fungicides (Indar, Inspire Super, Rally, Procure, Topguard).

 Fire blight Fire blight is most active during warm weather.
 Blossom infection is aggravated by showers which splash the blight bacteria.
 Apply streptomycin as needed at 0.5 lb per 100 gal dilute or 1.5 lb per acre concentrate.
 Streptomycin remains effective for 3 to 5 days.
 The effectiveness of streptomycin can be increased by including the adjuvant Regulaid at the rate of 1 pint per 100 gal tank mix, however, the increased uptake of streptomycin with Regulaid is more likely to result in streptomycin injury.